 Race Day Details:

-On Friday, June 19th at 8 pm EST (St. Joseph, Michigan), our race director, Ashley Hattle-Cleminshaw, will go live on Facebook (and send an email to all participants) to promote the race and get all participants pumped up for the 5k.
-Last minute details, new research, and cluster headache basics will also be discussed.
+On Friday, June 24th at 8 pm ET, the Clusterbusters Team will go live on Facebook (and send an email to all participants) to promote the race and get all participants pumped up for the 5k.
+Last-minute details, new research, and cluster headache basics will also be discussed.

 Share Your Progress and Participation on Social Media (Facebook, Twitter, Instagram) using the #CureforCluster hashtag: The main goals of our annual virtual event are to spread awareness of cluster headaches and raise funding for research and scholarships for the Clusterbusters conference and Headache on the Hill.
-By “going live” or taking photos of yourself or your team/regional group of runners wearing your t-shirts, you can help us flood social media with the inspirational images and messages of cluster headache patients.
+By “going live” or taking photos of yourself or your team/regional group of runners wearing your t-shirts, you can help us flood social media with inspirational images and messages of cluster headache patients.
 There may be a clusterhead in your area who is struggling without a support system who can benefit from your efforts to raise awareness.
 You can post on our Facebook Clusterbusters page as well to let us know how your run or walk went!

 How to Raise Awareness at Other Events